 Since video conferencing performs 30% better than audio-only setups for communication, it's worth investing in a great video conferencing setup for your team.
-Lucky for you, there are many great, free options for video conferencing software that can be paired with reasonably priced audiovisual products like team video conferencing cameras.
-For hybrid teams with a mix of in-office and remote employees, a simple but high-quality web camera is a must-have to be inclusive to remote teammates and provide a collaborative atmosphere between employees in multiple locations.
+Luckily, there are many great, free options for video conferencing software that can be paired with reasonably priced audiovisual products like video conferencing cameras.
+A simple but high-quality web camera is a must-have to be inclusive to remote teammates and provide a collaborative atmosphere between employees in multiple locations.

-To get started, take a look at these 8 free video conferencing options for a multitude of business use cases.
+To get started, take a look at these free video conferencing options for a multitude of business use cases.
 Some of the products listed are great for 1-1 conversations, some for teams, and others for live broadcasts or larger scale team meetings.
-Pair one of these online meeting platforms with a 360-degree video camera that allows your remote team members to see everyone in the room, read body language, and hear the full conversation on the other end.
-Once you choose your combination, make sure that your conference rooms or huddle rooms are equipped with all the right audiovisual equipment and necessities to make meetings as easy as possible.

-Who should use it: Zoom is ideal for anyone who works remotely or has remote team members.
+Zoom is ideal for anyone who works remotely or has remote team members.
+Zoom is also a popular favorite among virtual educators.
 Zoom allows for simple, easy setup meetings or regular meetings in your personal meeting room.
 Quickly create and share a private meeting link with an individual or team and connect remote team members through video.

-Who should use it: The free version of Skype works well for small teams with less than 10 total members.
-It is a good tool if you need a simple way to video chat from your computer, phone, or tablet and tend to have smaller group meetings or 1-1 conversation.
+The free version of Skype works well for small teams with less than 10 total members.
+It is a good tool if you need a simple way to video chat from your computer, phone, or tablet and tend to have smaller group meetings or 1-1 conversations.
 Skype also offers a tool called Skype in the Classroom specifically designed for online education.